Philippine Science High School System: National Competitive Examination

+Lateral admission – qualifying exam

 Admission can also be done through lateral admission.
-A student who has finished Grade 7/Grade 8 (under the high school curriculum or the new K-12 curriculum) outside of the Philippine Science High School System may be allowed admission into PSHS-BRC if specific requirements are met.
+A student who has finished Grade 7/Grade 8 (under the high school curriculum or the new K-12 curriculum) outside of the Philippine Science High School System may be allowed admission to the PSHS if specific requirements are met.

-Intercampus Transfer
+Intercampus transfer

 Scholars of the system may travel to other campuses of the system.
 Intercampus transfer will only be allowed to incoming Grade 8, 9, or 10 students from a PSHSS campus and approval depends on the slots available in the desired campus to be transferred to.
 The transferring student must meet certain requirements in order to be considered eligible to transfer.